lukaskasa/Eclipse/README.md

 Weather on Mars takes advantage of the "Insight" endpoint where the temperature data is consumed and displayed in a UICollectionView.
 Additionally, a rotating sphere with a texture is used to illustrate the planet of Mars.

-API’s and frameworks in use:
+API's and frameworks in use:

 * NASA API (https://api.nasa.gov/)
 * Foundation